jimmyPayan/ECE-373-Project/README.md

 22. UserLocationGUI: "Allow this device to access your location?" || "Enter your location"
 23. UserLocation: Pulls location from device or UserLocationGUI
 24. WeatherInfoPanel (possibly, just call this "main"): Main class that other classes will interface with
-25. Exit: Ends the program
+25. Exit: Carries out actions as specified by ExitGUI inputs

 ***********************************************************************************************************